 Today, businesses require an online presence like email and a website.
 A business usually has two main options when it comes to hosting their company website; go with a local in-house “dedicated” server infrastructure, or, work with one or more cloud service-based providers.
 The differences between the two can seem minimal to some, but there are vast differences between dedicated and cloud based hosting options.

 Below we describe the details of both models, as well as the main pros and cons of each.

-The Pros & Cons: Local Dedicated Server Infrastructures
+The Pros & Cons: In-House, Dedicated Server Infrastructures

 Having your own dedicated in-house local server infrastructure is when you purchase computers/servers for the office.
 You probably already have something in-house that manages your file shares, printers and more.
 For your online presence these systems are setup to host and serve your email or your website.
 Owning the hardware and hosting your own services has its benefits, but it also has its disadvantages.
 Read on to learn more.

 There are a few main benefits of having your own local dedicated in-house servers, including;

 Control is the main benefit of having your own infrastructure.
 You have more control over your purchases, its resources (CPU / Memory / Disks), its backup schedules, security settings, internet service, and plenty more.
 It is yours to do as you wish and when you wish.

 In-house implies that that servers may be in your office, allowing you to have easier access to the infrastructure.
 You can plug a monitor and keyboard to your server for example.
 If you need some additional resources, you can quickly access them (assuming you had purchased them).
 The systems are at your fingertips and are dedicated to only you.
 This means you can access backup data, and quickly.

 Your business’ infrastructure can grow with at your own pace and finances.
 Need more servers, space, speed – its all in your control to do when you want.
 It is yours to grow as you wish.

 There are also a few disadvantages, however, of having your own local dedicated in-house servers – including;